yegor256/blog/static/boilerplate.md

 ---

 Quick bio:<br/>
-CEO at Zerocracy and author of Elegant Objects.
+Lab Director in Huawei, founder of Zerocracy and author of Elegant Objects.

 Short bio:<br/>
-Yegor is a CEO of Zerocracy,
-an author of Elegant Objects book series about OOP, and a hands-on Java/Ruby developer.
+Yegor is a lab director in Huawei, a founder of Zerocracy, an author of Elegant Objects book series about OOP, and a hands-on Java/Ruby developer.

 Full bio:<br/>
-Yegor Bugayenko is a founder and CEO of Zerocracy, which replaces annoying bosses with AI bots;
+Yegor Bugayenko is a Lab Director in Huawei RRI, a founder of Zerocracy, which replaces annoying bosses with AI bots;
 an OOP fundamentalist;
 an author of "Elegant Objects" book series;
 a provocative blogger at yegor256.com;